 If it's your first time out, head to neighboring Marina del Rey to Prosup Shop for some flat water training.
 If you're ready to head out to open water, check out Poseidon or the Annenberg Beach House for stand up paddle board rental and more.

-Bike riding at the beach is hands-down one of the best ways to enjoy a day in Santa Monica.
+Bike riding at the beach is hands-down one of the best Santa Monica activities to enjoy on a day in Santa Monica.
 There is a popular 26-mile bike route here known as the Marvin Braude Bike Trail - also known as the South Bay Bicycle Trail - that starts in Santa Monica and ends at Torrance State Beach.
 (Get the Marvin Braude Route Map.)

 You can pedal past popular surf breaks along Santa Monica state Beach, underneath the Santa Monica Pier, and by the original Muscle Beach just south of the pier; and the other Muscle Beach in neighboring Venice.

 From there, you'll continue along Washington Boulevard - which is the one place where the route veers on city streets - before picking up the coastal trail again in Playa del Rey.

 You'll continue south through El Segundo (and be directly underneath the LAX flight path), Manhattan Beach, Hermosa Beach, and Redondo Beach before reaching the path's end in Torrance.

 The Santa Monica Bike Center is a great place to get started: Here's you'll find rental bikes ranging from beach cruisers, electric, and Elliptigo bikes to Taga trike strollers and tandem bikes.
 You can also arrange a guided bike tour, as well as get bike route maps to destinations throughout Santa Monica.

 If pedaling a bike isn't your thing, you can do the same Santa Monica route on a Segway - a two-wheeled motorized personal vehicle consisting of a platform for your feet mounted above an axle, and an upright post with handles.